bsds-isi/bsds-isi.github.io/fee-waiver.md

    of the Associate Dean / Centre Head for students in Bangalore and Delhi Centres, and the Dean of Studies for students in Kolkata.

-4. The deadline for submission is 18th October, 2024 for Semester I of Academic session 2024-25.
+4. The deadline for submission is 4th September, 2025 for Semester I of Academic session 2025-26.
 In subsequent years (i.e., at the end of each Academic year), students must apply again with the necessary documents to avail any tuition fee waiver.